alinush/6.824-lecture-notes/l12-bayou.md

 Example:

  + if free at 10am
-        reserve @10am
+   - reserve @10am
  + else if free at 9am
-        reserve @9am
+   - reserve @9am
  + else
-        reserve
+   - reserve

 Bayou takes this function from the PDA and gives it to the laptop.

 Suppose A and B want the same times:

  + A wants: either staff meeting at 10  or 11
  + B wants: hiring meeting at 10 or 11

 If you simply apply these functions to node A's and B's databases, that's not
 enough:

-   + X syncs with A
-    10am staff meeting
+ + X syncs with A: X gets 10am staff meeting
-   + X syncs with B
-    11am hiring meeting
+ + X syncs with B: X gets 11am hiring meeting

-   + Y syncs with B
-    10am hiring meeting
+ + Y syncs with B: Y gets 10am hiring meeting
-   + Y syncs with A
-    11am staff meeting
+ + Y syncs with A: Y gets 11am staff meeting

-   + now X and Y have differing views
+ + **Bad:** now X and Y have differing views

 `=>` have to execute `A`'s and `B`'s update functions in the same order